-This vegan lentil shepherd’s pie is oh so comforting, with layers of fluffy mashed potatoes, hearty lentils, and tasty veggies.
-Another perk: it’s also gluten-free!
+This lentil shepherd’s pie is oh so comforting, with layers of fluffy mashed potatoes, hearty lentils, and tasty veggies.
+Another perk: it’s also vegan and gluten-free!

 Thank you to my friends at McCormick for sponsoring this post, originally published in 2015.